berkeley-gif/cae-data-access-workshop/intake_downloading.md

 Limitations:

 Can only help access data that is in the **cae-collection** intake catalog.
 Other datasets in the **cadcat** S3 bucket have to be referenced manually using this option.
-To access all the data in the bucket, look into using the next option, the **climakitae** python package.
+To access all the data in the bucket, look into the **climakitae** python package.

 Example Usage: